jimhigson/oboe.js/writing/main/6_Conclusion.md

 --------------------------------------------

-The file `oboe.performance.spec.js`[^4] contains a benchmark which concentrates on using Oboe for pattern matching.
+The file `oboe.performance.spec.js`[^4] contains a benchmark which concentrates on measuring the performance of Oboe's pattern matching.
 This test registers a complex pattern which intentionally uses all features from the JSONPath language and then fetches a JSON file containing approximately 800 nodes, 100 of which will match.
 Although actual http is used, it is over an unthrottled connection to localhost so network delay should be negligible.
-The tests are executed on a relatively low-powered Macbook Air laptop running OS X 10.7.5, except for Chrome Mobile which was tested on an iPhone 5 with iOS 7.0.2.
+The tests were executed on a relatively low-powered Macbook Air laptop running OS X 10.7.5, except for Chrome Mobile which was tested on an iPhone 5 with iOS 7.0.2.
 Test cases requiring Microsoft Windows were performed inside a VirtualBox virtual machine.
 Curl is a